Second Assistant Directors

 Talent Coordination

-Expert management of cast movements across Mexican productions, from studio pickups in Mexico City to location transfers across Mexico.
-Smooth talent flow coordinated with local transport and accommodation services.
+Pro management of cast movements across Mexican shoots, from studio pickups in Mexico City to location transfers across Mexico.
+Smooth talent flow set up with local transport and lodging services.

 03.